romeric/Fastor/README.md

 Tensor<double,6,6> D = einsum<Index<I,K>,Index<J,L>,Fastor::voigt>(A,B);
 ~~~

 This is generalised to any n-dimensional tensor.
 As you notice, all indices are resolved and the Voigt transformation is performed at compile time, keeping only the cost of computation at runtime.
-Equivalent implementation of this in C/Fortran requires either low-level for loop style programming that has an O(n^4) computational complexity and non-contiguous memory access, or if a function like einsum is desired the indices will need to be passed at run-time requiring potential extra register allocation.
+Equivalent implementation of this in C/Fortran requires either low-level for loop style programming that has an O(n^4) computational complexity and non-contiguous memory access.
 Here is the benchmark between Ctran (C/Fortran) for loop code and the equivalent Fastor implementation for the above example, run over a million times (both compiled using `-O3 -mavx`, on `Intel(R) Xeon(R) CPU E5-2650 v2 @2.60GHz` running `Ubuntu 14.04`):

 <p align="center">
   <img src="docs/imgs/cyclic_bench.png" width="600" align="middle">
 </p>

-Notice that by compiling with the same flags, it is meant that the compiler is permitted to auto-vectorise the C/tran code as well.
-The real performance of Fastor comes from the fact, that when a Voigt transformation is requested, Fastor does not compute the elements which are not needed.
+The performance of Fastor comes from the fact, that when a Voigt transformation is requested, Fastor does not compute the elements which are not needed.

 ### The tensor cross product and its associated algebra
 Building upon its domain specific features, Fastor implements the tensor cross product family of algebra by [Bonet et. al.](http://dx.doi.org/10.1016/j.ijsolstr.2015.12.030) in the context of numerical analysis of nonlinear classical mechanics which can significantly reduce the amount algebra involved in tensor derivatives of functionals which are forbiddingly complex to derive using a standard approach.
 The tensor cross product of two second order tensors is defined as `C_iI = e_ijk*e_IJK*A_jJ*b_kK` where `e` is the third order permutation tensor.
 As can be seen this product is O(n^6) in computational complexity.
 Using Fastor the equivalent code is only 81 SSE intrinsics
 ~~~c++